 Thank you for the time and opportunity to be interviewed for the position of an accountant at Hillsprings Limited.

-As a graduate of accounting with five years work experience, I believe strongly in my capabilities to effectively manage the accounts of your company.
+As a graduate of accounting with five years of work experience, I believe strongly in my capabilities to effectively manage the accounts of your company.
 Also, I love accounting, and I love the business atmosphere.
 Most importantly, Hillsprings Limited is my dream work environment.

-I am definitely looking forward to a favorable decision from you.
+I am looking forward to a favorable decision from you.
 I will keep in touch with the company to know the final decision.

 Once again, thank you for the interview opportunity.